Questions for your supervisor

 - Where are the supervisor's former students now?
 What are their career trajectories?
 What do they start out doing after completing the degree?

 - Are opportunities available that are not obvious?
-For example, are there paid internships with the SFU Co-op Work Program or with the Mitacs Internship Program that I should consider?
+E.G., Are there paid internships with the SFU Co-op Work Program or with the Mitacs Internship Program that I should consider?
 Are there graduate courses or skills workshops outside the department that I should take?

 - If I wish to participate in the SFU Co-op Program or an off-campus internship, is my supervisor on board and aware of any restrictions?
 At what point in my program should I go on an internship/co-op?
 As an international student, what steps are required to comply with immigration law while working off campus?
 (Notes: International students interested in internships and/or co-ops should consult the SFU Co-op Office soon after arrival, as visas for off-campus work can take at least 9 weeks to secure.
-To comply with Canadian immigration law, the Co-op Office prohibits work terms in the last semester of a degree program.
-Students should be aware that departmental teaching or research assistantships are typically unavailable during paid internships.)
+Co-op work terms are normally not allowed in the last semester of a degree program.
+Students should be aware that teaching or research assistantships are typically unavailable during paid internships.)

 - What level of communication skills are required to be successful in the program?
 What courses or workshops are available to hone my writing and speaking skills?